heavyblotto/WAR/docs/bfw-game-design-document.md

 - **No Gambling Claims**: Cannot claim Gold can be converted to real money; Pro wagering is virtual-only
 - **RTP Disclosure**: Pro wagering uses industry-standard RTP (94-96%) for transparency; F2P earns Gold through gameplay
 - **Pro Wagering Disclaimer**: "Virtual wagering amplifies rewards but has no real-world monetary value.
 Results determined by seeded RNG for fair play."
+ - **Feature Flags & Gating**: Wagering is controlled by server-side flags and disabled for underage users (global <18, <21 in flagged regions) and in restricted jurisdictions.
+When disabled, the game offers a non-wager **Volatility Mode** with XP/Spoils-only rewards and no Gold multipliers.

 ### Jurisdiction-Specific Requirements